Growing pains

-Growing pains are recurring pain symptoms that are relatively common in children ages 3 to 12.
-The pains normally appear at night and affect the calf or thigh muscles of both legs.
-The pain stops on its own before morning.
+Growing pains are recurring pain symptoms that are relatively common in children aged 3 to 16.
+The pains normally appear at night and can affect the calf or thigh muscles of one or both legs.
+The pain usually stops on its own before morning.

 Growing pains are one of the most common causes of recurring pain in children.
 Although these pains reliably stop when the child has completely finished growing, it likely has nothing to do with growth.

 Signs and symptoms

 Growing pains usually affect both legs, especially the calf muscle in the lower leg or the muscles in the front of the thighs.
+Pain may also occur in the ankle muscles and tops of the feet.
 Less commonly, the arms are affected.
-They are normally felt on both sides.
+The pain is frequently, but not always, felt on both sides, simultaneously.
 Typically, the pains are felt in the muscles, rather than in the joints.
-The amount of pain varies from mild to very severe.
+The amount of pain can vary from mild to quite severe.

-The pains may start in the evening or at night.
-Because the pains normally appear while the child is sleeping, they often wake the child up at night.
-The pains often last for 30 minutes to two hours, and are often but not always gone by the morning.
-Typically, the pains appear once or twice each week, but it can be more frequent or less frequent.
+The pains most often begin in the evening or at night.
+When the pains appear while the child is sleeping, they often wake the child up at night.
+The pains can last from 30 minutes to 2 hours or more, and are usually, but not always, gone by morning.
+Typically, the pains appear once or twice each week, but can occur more or less frequently.

 The pains are not in the same place as an injury, including overuse injuries such as shin splints, and the child does not limp while walking.